swathisuji92-sudo/ManagementPortal/README.md

 # ManagementPortal
-This repository has the code for query management of clients and support load, discovery of statistic on issues
+This repository has the code for query management of clients and support load, statistic discovery on queries

-Features:
+Current Features:
 1. Management Portal :
    cmd - streamlit run /Users/manikandan/Documents/Sujitha/vsCode_Proj/UserQueryManagement.py